joelparkerhenderson/care-plan/README.md

 - [ ] File for any disability markers, such as a government handicapped parking placard.

 - [ ] File for any service animal needs, such as a government veterinary approval license.

-### Final arrangements

-- [ ] Document what the person wants for final arrangements, such as a burial, or cremation, or a service, or a memorial, etc.

-- [ ] Document any specifics such as which site/church/temple/etc., which readings/psalms/passages/songs, which officiants/priests/rabbis/imams/etc., and which guests should be invited.

-- [ ] Make arrangements while the person is alive, and document them.
-This is because some providers offer discounts if the arrangements are made ahead of time, and also because some jurisdictions use different legal semantics when arrangements are ahead of time.

-- [ ] Ask the person if they want to write their own obituary.
-For some people, this can be deeply meaningful.